What is ALPHAS, who can it help & how can it benefit my business?

 No, ALPHAS is an ERDF funded project that assists your business with grant funding to employ a graduate for a short time in your business.

-At the end of the 400 hours, you are free to retain the graduate or not.
+At the end of the grant period, you are free to retain the graduate or not.
 They work entirely for you, are line managed by you as any other employee.
 They will have access to a relevant academic at the University if they require advice on how to deliver what you require, this advice is fully funded by the ALPHAS project and does not require you to apply for an additional grant.

 What types of roles do ALPHAS help to fill?